opentracing/opentracing.io/instrumenting-ipc-frameworks.md

 3. Now, at any point during the processing of the request, if the user accesses `ctx.active_span`, they'll receive the span for that request.
 Note that once the request is processed, `ctx.active_span` should retain whatever value it had before the request was processed.

-4. Map Requests to their associated span: You may not have a global context available, or you may use filters that have separate methods for preprocessing and postprocessing requests.
+4. Map Requests to their associated span: You may not have a request context available, or you may use filters that have separate methods for preprocessing and postprocessing requests.
 If this is the case, you can instead create a mapping of requests to the span that represents its lifetime.
 One way that you could do this is to create a framework-specific tracer wrapper that stores this mapping.
 For example:

 ```
 class MyFrameworkTracer: